Klah playing the board-walk game.

 Milkbar within reach meant an obligatory snack.

+The fearless puppies headed for the front porch where they attempted the 3 foot leap to the ground.
+Koyuk blocked some.
+I caught the others.
 They also tore through the gardens and over the brownstone rock work that is the namesake for the kennel.
 Klah's forever parents got to experience first hand how hard it is catch let alone photograph puppies in motion.

 The puppies got bellies matted with pitch while checking the world under the trees.